-5 ways to get control of your money in the new financial year
+5 ways to take control of your finances in the new financial year

 Maybe you didn’t quite nail your new year resolutions in January.
 Perhaps some of your circumstances have shifted and you’ve got a few balls in the air.
 Either way, it’s a new financial year so it’s a great time to have a good look at your finances and get your affairs in order.
-Here are a few actions that you can take to feel more in control of your finances and get your money working harder for you in this new financial year.
+Here are a few actions to help you take control of your finances and get your money working harder for you in this new financial year.

 1. Refinance your mortgage